tienbian/blog-starter-app/_posts/node_part_1.md

 - prestart
 - start

-which finally compile our typescript code into *dist* folder.
+which finally compiles our typescript code into *dist* folder.
 We can check everything is OK by access *http://localhost:5000* As output, we can see *Hello World!*